 Proctors asked for more details of our investigation, which we provided.
 We haven't heard back at the time of writing.

 To make sure you know what your house should be selling for, we recommend looking at what similar houses are being sold for in your area on sites that use Land Registry data.

 - We also compared online-only agents with their traditional high street counterparts.
 You can see which online agents are heavily reducing properties on our online estate agents guide.

 Property valuations: what to ask each estate agent

 Our free checklist gives you a comprehensive list of questions to ask each estate agent before deciding which one to hire.
-Click the image below to download the free PDF checklist.
+Click the button below to download our free PDF checklist.